Self-Supervised Learning of Iterative Solvers for Constrained Optimization: Introduction

 \section{Introduction}

-The accurate and fast solution of constrained optimization problems as a function of their parameters is of great importance for a variety of applications, such as control \cite{arangoNeuralNetworksFast2023}, optimal power flow \cite{dontiDC3LearningMethod2021,parkSelfSupervisedPrimalDualLearning2023} or planning and scheduling \cite{kotaryFastApproximationsJob2022}.
-The real-time requirements pose a major challenge, especially when very accurate solutions or batches of solutions are to be determined.
+The accurate and fast solution of constrained optimization problems as a function of their parameters is of great importance for a variety of applications, such as control \cite{arangoNeuralNetworksFast2023}, optimal power flow \cite{dontiDC3LearningMethod2021, parkSelfSupervisedPrimalDualLearning2023}, or planning and scheduling \cite{kotaryFastApproximationsJob2022}.
+However, real-time requirements pose a major challenge, especially when accurate solutions are required.

-In the case of convex quadratic optimization problems (QPs), there are already very fast solvers such as OSQP \citep{stellatoOSQPOperatorSplitting2020}.
-In the nonlinear case, solvers such as IPOPT \cite{wachterImplementationInteriorpointFilter2006} are also very successful, but might be too slow for many applications.
-Furthermore, these approaches cannot be parallelized natively.

-An alternative to the use of traditional iterative solvers are learning-based approaches that predict optimal solutions directly using neural networks.
-These are used, for example, for optimal power flow problems \cite{dontiDC3LearningMethod2021} or for control problems \cite{luciaDeepLearningBasedModel2021} and enable very high inference speeds, as often only one neural network needs to be evaluated.